nsthorat/claude-playwright-cookie-copy/README.md

-# Chrome Cookie Copy for Playwright
+# Claude Code Playwright with Cookie Copying

 Use your Chrome browser cookies with Playwright in Claude Code - no manual login needed!